opendilab/DI-orchestrator/docs/architecture.md

 # NerveX Operator architecture
+NerveX framework consists of 3 important modules, namely coordinator, collector and learner.
+In general, a nerveX training job has only one coordinator, and the number of learners and collectors can vary.
+The roles of the three modules are:
+- Coordinator.
+Maintain connections with collectors and learners, accept meta-infos requests and posts from collectors and learners, and send tasks to collectors and learners.
+- Collector.
+Request path to RL model stored in storage middleware from coordinator, load the RL model, and then generate data frames according to the RL model's steps from environment.
+Store the data frames back to the storage middleware, and report meta-infos (the storage path, size, etc.) of the data frames to coordinator.
+- Learner: Request data frames storage path from coordinator and load the data frames from storage middleware to start training the RL model.
+After the training is completed, store the model into the storage middleware, and report model meta-infos (storage path, size, etc.) to coordinator.
+Because we often need to use distributed mechanism of data parallel training, to avoid confusion, we call the module interacting with coordinator the logic learner, which is the basic unit for coordinator to issue tasks.
+And the single learner process in the data parallel training is called ddp learner, and multiple ddp learner processes provide data parallel services.
+One logic learner can correspond to one ddp learner (single-gpu) or multiple ddp learners (multi-gpu).
+In addition, to provide data parallel training services, an additional aggregator module needs to be introduced.
+The aggregator is responsible for summarizing the training results of multiple ddp learners and sending them to coordinator.
+That is, the aggregator and multiple ddp learners form a logic learner, and coordinator will only interact with logic learners.

+For the introduction of nerveX, please refer to [nerveX developer tutorial](http://open-xlab.pages.gitlab.bj.sensetime.com/cell/nerveX/tutorial_dev/index.html).

-Here we will introduce the architecture of `nervex-operator`, explaining how nerveX's modules are created on Kubernetes (K8s), how to implement service discovery, how to start training, etc. For the introduction of nerveX, please refer to [nerveX key concepts](https://gitlab.bj.sensetime.com/open-XLab/cell/nerveX/tree/doc/one-week/nervex/docs/source/key_concept).
-The architecture of `nervex-operator` is shown in the figure below:
+In order to provide running support for nerveX in Kubernetes (K8s), we designed `NerveX Orchestrator`.
+This article will explain how to use NerveX Orchestrator, how each module of nerveX is created on K8s and discovers each other, how to start training, etc. The architecture of NerveX Orchestrator is shown in the figure below:

 ![](images/nervex-arch.png)

 There are two main modules that is `nervex-server` and `nervex-operator`.
-In the following pages, we will first introduce how `nervex-operator` creates and starts each module of nerveX after a nerveX job is submitted to K8s, and then introduces the architecture of nervex-server and `nervex-operator`.
+In the following pages, we will first introduce how `NerveX Orchestrator` creates and starts each module of nerveX after a nerveX job is submitted to K8s, and then introduces the architecture of nervex-server and `nervex-operator`.

 ## Job creation process
 Here is a description of the job creation process, illustrating the entire life cycle of a nerveX job from creation to execution in K8s.